‘Heated Rivalry’ Season 2: When Filming Starts & Everything We Know So Far

 What To Know

-• Heated Rivalry’s first season wrapped on December 26.
+• Heated Rivalry’s first season wrapped on December 26, 2025.

 • The second season will adapt Rachel Reid’s Heated Rivalry sequel, The Long Game.

-When will Heated Rivalry Season 2 premiere?
+When is Heated Rivalry Season 2’s release date?

 He continued, “We understand that everybody’s goal is to not do two years between seasons.
 And at the same time, I don’t want to put out a rushed sh*tty second season just because the show is very popular.
 But we’re very aware that our creative partners are enthusiastic and don’t want to wait too long.
 We’re getting back to work!”